 Many sheep herding dogs are going to do well outside.
 The German Shepherd Dog and others like him have a coat that is meant to stand bad weather.
 As long as they have shelter, they can do fine.

 Some other breeds like Tibetan Mastiffs, Bernese Mountain Dogs, Newfoundlands, and Saint Bernards all do okay outside.

 Shelter should always be provided.
-At times it will not be accepted.
+A big kennel is a great alternative for times when you cannot be there, and a dog should always have a place he can retreat to in inclement weather.
+At times the shelter your provide will not be accepted.
 During the harshest cold spell, with the wind blowing and snow falling, my Siberian Huskies would prefer to be outside in a snow drift, their bodies curled up under a drift and their noses protected by their bushy tails.

 During rain or thunder, the dogs would take advantage of the shelter.

 Food should be provided in adequate amounts to keep the dog in good shape.
 A dog that is kept outside in the cold will have extra caloric requirements and should be fed extra, and given a diet high in fat.
+(Many sled dog drivers give salmon; I used chicken necks which are naturally wrapped in fat.)
 Does that mean he needs to be fed free choice, with his food available 24/7?
 No, the food can still be given in regular meals.